south-lacrosse/www-dev/docs/setting-up-server.md

 There are probably some useful shell scripts in the old server's `~/bin` directory, so you should copy over whichever ones are useful.

-You should also check the `~/.profile` as there may be useful settings you should copy, e.g. aliases such as:
+You should also check the `~/.profile` file (or whatever file the hosts use) as there may be useful settings you should copy, e.g. aliases such as:

 ```bash
 alias stg="cd ~/public_html/sub/stg"